 - Every two years, in November, Jim Freebairn, David Solek, and the CT 5th plan a special reenactment event.
 This event includes Dragoons, Revolutionary War soldiers, cannons, kids muster and a mock battle.

 - Dan Cruson is our local historian.

 - Joey Gonzalez has developed and maintains this web site.

 Interested in becoming a FAN?
 We could use your help.
 The only qualification is that you enjoy the park and appreciate its unique historical heritage- That’s more than enough to be a great committee member.

 So how do you get started?
-Just come to a meeting held on the alternating first Monday and Tuesday of the month at 7:00pm in the Vistors Center.
+Just come to a meeting held on the first Monday of the month at 7:00pm in the Visitors Center.
 Email us at: [email protected] if you have any questions.